How to Make Perfect Deviled Eggs

-How to make deviled eggs with mayonnaise, vinegar, and mustard.
+How to make the best deviled eggs with mayonnaise, vinegar, and mustard.
 Plus, suggestions for spicing them up and our tips for hard boiling eggs.
 Jump to the Deviled Eggs Recipe or read on to see our tips for making them.

 We like to keep things on the savory side and tend to rely on mustard, vinegar or a dash of lemon juice.
 The thing about deviled eggs is that you can make them just how you like them.
 If you prefer your deviled eggs to be a little sweeter and love sweet pickles, add some.

 I mentioned above that we really like to keep things simple.
 To me, perfect deviled eggs have mayonnaise, a little vinegar or lemon juice, regular yellow mustard, salt, and pepper.
 I simply mix the yolks with the ingredients I just listed until smooth then add the filling back into the egg white halves.